 Compare The Paladin.
 The Magic Knight is a close similar, though defense-oriented Magic Knights tend to be focused on fighting first and healing second.
 Contrast The Red Mage, a mage who knows healing and attack magic.
 Another RPG fantasy class that greatly resembles this is the cleric who is usually a religious warrior healer.
 The laws of balance must also state that a pure healer would have to outclass them in healing and that a Combat Medic Paladin or a monk that can heal has to sacrifice some common healing traits to be able to take a few hits.
 But this only really applies when you have a group-oriented game, especially an MMORPG because why would you roll a squishy-healer when you can roll a Combat Medic that can take a few hits and heal just as good either way?
 In a solo game, it's not uncommon for a Game Breaker to be just like that.

 Up though World War II, military medics generally went into combat with no weapons - and would treat the wounded of either side.
+Taking up a weapon meant the medic forfeited his protection under the Geneva Convention and was treated as a regular combatant, regardless of any distinguishing insignia he wore.
 However, this trope is now encouraged in real life, due to the fact that most modern armies engage in combat with forces that do not respect the Geneva conventions.

 Compare Deadly Doctor for the medic's evil counterpart.